 Chip Reed and Chris Hatcher Join Lerch Early; Expand Prince George's County Land Use Practice

 Lerch, Early & Brewer is pleased to announce that Richard K. “Chip” Reed and Christopher L. Hatcher have joined the firm’s land use practice.
-Chip, who will be a principal in the firm, and Chris, who will serve as “of counsel,” are experienced in representing commercial, industrial, and residential developers and landowners in securing and protecting land use rights in Prince George’s and Montgomery Counties, as well as surrounding jurisdictions.
+Chip and Chris, who will be principals in the firm, are experienced in representing commercial, industrial, and residential developers and landowners in securing and protecting land use rights in Prince George’s and Montgomery Counties, as well as surrounding jurisdictions.

 Their clients include Elm Street Development, Palisades Development, Marvin R. Blumberg Company, Monument Realty, Clark Enterprises, Corporation of the Roman Catholic Clergymen, Donatelli Development, Trammell Crow, Douglas Development, Broad Street, and Catholic Charities of Washington.

 “We are extremely pleased to expand our Prince George’s County land use practice with the addition of Chip and Chris,” says Robby Brewer, Lerch Early’s board chair and a principal in the firm’s land use practice.
 “Their in-depth knowledge of the people and processes in Prince George’s County increases the breadth of our representation of developers, property owners, and investors throughout the Maryland suburbs.”
 Lerch Early has the Washington, DC region’s largest land use and zoning practice.